emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

     Those interested in access to the underlying data sets can contact Marshall Breeding to discuss available options.
     Library Technology Guides encourages use of the site for personal and academic research."
     - Checked in with Emily about contacting them, so we'll see what happens. --> contacted Marshall Breeding, waiting for response.
+      - Sounds willing to have us work with their data -->
+       - Ian,
+        "Thanks very much for your interest in the data on Library Technology Guides.
+        I’m interested in helping with your project.
+        There is a mechanism for projects such as yours to be able to download selected data from the website.
+Can you tell me more about the project and how the data will be incorporated?
+        Kind regards,

+        marshall"

+Marshall Breeding

+Editor, Library Technology Guides

 #### Sport Venues
 https://stadiumandarenavisits.com/map/